Anglian Home Improvements: History

+Concern

 In November 2012, the Information Commissioner's Office publicly listed Anglian Windows as one of a number of companies that it had concerns about, due to unsolicited telephone calls for marketing.
 The concerns were based on complaints.
 In response, Anglian Windows said that it took complaints seriously.

 Following these concerns, Anglian became the first TPS Assured company, a scheme set up to combat the growing reputational threat of so-called 'nuisance calls' made by rogue businesses operating outside the law.

-Corporate social responsibility
+Sponsorship

-As part of their Corporate Social Responsibility (CSR), Anglian have been seen to support community sports throughout the UK and regional charities.
+As part of its Corporate social responsibility (CSR), Anglian have been seen to support community sports throughout the UK and regional charities.